 COVID-19 has altered the way the entire world works.
-With working from home becoming much more common now than it used to be, some people are getting tired of being at home all the time and are thinking of making the most of it by working remotely from somewhere else — such as a vacation spot away from the big crowded city.
-If you have to do the same, here are some options in a summer without many options.
+With working from home becoming much more common now than it used to be, some people are getting tired of being at home all the time and are thinking of making the most of it by working remotely from somewhere else — for example, from remote vacation spots, away from the big crowded city.
+If you want to do the same, here are some remote work destinations for this summer.

 The most important factor in ranking these locations was the COVID-19 infection rate (June 28th – July 5th).
 However, given how fast the situation continues to develop, the list is susceptible to changes.
 If you must make a move to any of the places on our list, remember to stay safe, adhere to social distancing norms as much as possible, and be mindful of any possible imposed quarantine periods and travel restrictions.

-To select the best spots, we looked at the most searched U.S. vacation destinations on Google, focusing on less-crowded cities with fewer than 600,000 people.
-We also made sure there were plenty of apartment buildings that offered short-term leases, that the cost of living was reasonable and that the internet speed was acceptable.
+To select the best remote vacation spots, we looked at the most searched for U.S. vacation destinations on Google, focusing on less-crowded cities with fewer than 600,000 people.
+We also made sure there were plenty of apartment buildings that offered short-term leases, a reasonable cost of living and acceptable internet speed.

-Whether you already rely on telecommuting, have just started working remotely, or are looking to give it a try as soon as it’s safer to do so, here are the best destinations for remote work in the U.S.:
+Whether you already rely on telecommuting, have just started working remotely, or are looking to give it a try as soon as it’s safer to do so, here are the best remote work destinations in the U.S.:

 1. Santa Fe, NM